-- o Employees cannot make decisions to enter into business transactions with any vendor or competitor of the Company if the employee or a family member of the employee may directly or indirectly benefit from the transaction.
-Accordingly, in the event that such situation arises, immediately report the matter to the Human Resources department and/or the Hotline so that you will not be involved in making decisions on our behalf that could benefit or be detrimental to your family member or their company. - o If the Company is contemplating doing business with another company that might create a conflict of interest for you, you must disclose your specific situation to us so that we may assess the nature and extent of any concern and how it can be resolved. - o Potential conflicts, no matter how harmless they may appear, could arouse suspicions among your teammates that might affect your working relationships.
+- Your personal financial interests, or those of your family, should not conflict with your responsibilities to the Company.
+In particular, financial interests in a current or prospective supplier, vendor or service provider of the Company, as well as any instance in which you or a family member may receive personal gain through opportunities discovered through the Company, may present a conflict of interest. - o If you have the authority to award business to or control decisions regarding a particular supplier, vendor or service provider, or supervise others who have that authority, you (and your immediate family members) should not have a direct financial interest (including debt and all forms of equity such as shares of common or preferred stock, options, warrants, LLC membership interests, etc.) in that entity, unless you receive approval from the appropriate individuals as set forth in the DOA.
+Additionally, employees should not have a financial interest that creates a competing interest against the Company.
+In the event that such situation arises, immediately report the matter to the Legal Department or other individuals as set forth in the DOA and/or the Hotline so that you will not be involved in making decisions on our behalf that could benefit or be detrimental to your family member or their company. - o If the Company is contemplating doing business with another company that might create a conflict of interest for you, you must disclose your specific situation to us so that we may assess the nature and extent of any concern and how it can be resolved. - Potential conflicts, no matter how harmless they may appear, could arouse suspicions among your teammates that might affect your working relationships.
 The very appearance of a conflict of interest can create problems, regardless of the propriety of your behavior.